American's Discover Columbus Everyday

 planning.

-While moving at a slower
+moving at a slower pace, and

-pace, and living the simple
+living the simple life is

-life is what you'll enjoy
+what you'll enjoy the most

-the most during your visit,
+during your visit, there are

-there are some sights to see
+some sights to see and

-and enjoy.
+enjoy.
 You can leisure

 around the village or